q2ebanking/boa-constrictor/docs/pages/user-guides/testing/xunit-net.md

 Each test should have its own Actor with its own set of Abilities to preserve test case independence.

 xUnit also does not capture console output.
 Instead, it offers [ITestOutputHelper](https://xunit.net/docs/capturing-output#output-in-tests).
-In order to configure an actor to use this mechanism you may use `XunitLogger`
+In order to configure an actor to use this mechanism you may use `TestOutputLogger`

 Below is the `WikipediaTest` constructor that constructs an Actor and gives it the Ability to browse the web with ChromeDriver: